javiearth/git-course/git-course.md

 `$ git init`

 Git displays a message confirming the repository has been initialized.
-It also tells you that it has created a default branch for yout project, we'll learn about that a bit later.
+It also tells you that it has created a default branch for your project, we'll learn about that a bit later.

 The command `git init` creates a hidden subdirectory (.git), but you don't need to know anything about it, you won't use it, git manages it for you.

-Now create a new document, I named mine recipes.txt file for example ( $ touch recipes.txt ).
+Now create a new document, I named mine 'recipes.txt' ( $ touch recipes.txt ).

 Let's see now the status of your project with the following command:

 `$ git status`

-Git detected that there is a new file in your project working directory that wasn't there before.
+Git detected that there is a new file in your project's working directory that wasn't there before.
 Git tells you that by showing 'recipes.txt' in red.

 You have to tell Git that you want to add 'recipes.txt' to the repository using the command `git add`.
 You can do so in two different ways: